How to Create Stacked Bar Chart with Negative Values in Excel

 Step 1: Generate a 100% Stacked Bar Chart

-• As like before, select the range of the dataset from C5:F10, then go to the Insert tab >> Charts group >> Insert Column or Bar Chart group >> 2-D 100% Stacked Bar.
+• Like as before, select the range of the dataset from C5:F10, then go to the Insert tab >> Charts group >> Insert Column or Bar Chart group >> 2-D 100% Stacked Bar.

 using 100% stacked bar chart feature to Create Stacked Bar Chart with Negative Values in Excel

 • Thus, you will have a raw chart as given below.
-Notice that the values in X-axis are given in percentage scale.
+Notice that the values in the X-axis are given in percentage scale.

 100% stacked bar chart with Negative Values in Excel